Higgs boson decay to massive bottom quarks at order $\alpha_s^4$ induced by top-quark Yukawa couplings: Calculation framework

 The results of $\Delta_{i,b\bar{b}}^{C_2 C_2}$ have been obtained up to $\mathcal{O}(\alpha_s^4)$ with massless final-state bottom quarks \cite{Gorishnii:1990zu,Chetyrkin:1996sr,Baikov:2005rw,Herzog:2017dtz}.
 Defining $z\equiv m_H^2/m_b^2$, they are given by

 The analytical result with full bottom-quark mass dependence at $\mathcal{O}(\alpha_s^2)$ was obtained in \cite{Wang:2023xud}, showing that the $\mathcal{O}(z^{-1})$ power correction is below $1\%$ relative to the leading power result.
-This is because the expansion parameter is rather small ($z^{-1}\approx 0.1\%$) and no logarithmic or power enhancement, such as $\log(z)$ or $z$, exists in the result.
-Similar corrections are expected at higher orders and thus completely negligible.
+This is because the expansion parameter is rather small ($z^{-1}\approx 0.1\%$).
+Similar corrections are expected at higher orders.
+Since the leading power corrections at $\mathcal{O}(\alpha_s^3)$ and $\mathcal{O}(\alpha_s^4)$ are already small (at the per-mille level), the $\mathcal{O}(z^{-1})$ power corrections at these orders are thus completely negligible.